-In their application, the lead applicant and its co-applicant(s) will have to refer the programme's specific objective under which their action is meant to contribute, as well as the programme's result affected by the action, and the programme's indicators that will be instrumental to measure the action's success.
+In their application, the lead applicant and its co-applicant(s) will have to refer the programme's specific objective under which their action is meant to contribute, as well as the programme's result(-s) affected by the action, and the programme's indicators that will be instrumental to measure the action's success.
 For the sake of consistency and aggregation, applicants must have the same units to quantify their output, outcome and impact indicators in line with the programme output, outcome and impact indicators.
 Applicants are requested to introduce selected indicators in Sections of Grant Application Form (1.1.
 Summary of the action, 1.3.1.
-Relevance to the objectives/sectors/themes/specific priorities of the call for proposals, 2.1.1.
-Description).
+Relevance to the thematic priorities/objectives of the call for proposals, 2.1.1.
+Objectives, results and activities).